xebia-functional/tictactoe/docs/Workshop.md

 ##### Exercise 6

 In the game model above, we have two new types: `GameId` and `PlayerId`.
+To avoid possible pitfalls, you'll use `FUUID`s instead of `UUID`s in our domain model.

 To quote the FUUID site:

 > Java UUID’s aren’t “exceptionally” safe.
 Operations throw and are not referentially transparent.
 We can fix that.
 -- https://davenverse.github.io/fuuid/

-To avoid possible pitfalls, you'll use `FUUID`s instead of `UUID`s in our domain model.

 However, you don't want to be able to swap `GameId` and `PlayerId` anywhere we use the ids.
 So your job is to use opaque types to define `GameId` and `PlayerId` so that that cannot happen.
-Include an apply for each type like the opaque type example above.
+Include an apply for each type like in the opaque type example above.

 `ids.scala` should look like this: